 By rolling the body in the sunlight or strong light you can see in the shadow if the area has been rounded smoothly.
-Any irregularities you see in the shadows will be magnified by the polished finish you will be applying.

 Sanding is simply a process of continuing until you are satisfied.
 Then it's time to apply a finish.